-Tyndall American Legion and VFW posts began with the concept of constructing a memorial to honor Veterans and it was eventually completed in 2001, 1,200 local Veterans who served from 1861 and forward are honor on nine granite monuments.
+Tyndall American Legion and VFW posts developed the concept of constructing a memorial to honor Veterans, and it was eventually completed in 2001.
+1,200 local Veterans who served from 1861 and forward are honored on nine granite monuments.
 The memorial includes meticulously etched pictures of war scenes.

 Stone Group Architects (SGA) is a proud supporter of our Veterans and Military Memorials.
 While we are strong supporters, SGA is independent from the memorials and does not claim responsibility of building or funding these memorials.
 SGA is a verified Service-Disabled Veteran-Owned Small business (SDVOSB) architectural firm, providing planning and design services to a variety of government clients.